 I have a crazy amount of salad recipes on my blog everything from a Cobb salad and Greek salad to a wedge salad recipe.
 You name it, we’ve got fruit salads, pasta salads, winter salads, and fall salads!

 However, there’s nothing more classic than a good old-fashioned Caesar salad!

-It’s by far a favorite on pizza nights and in our house, there’s no such thing as a pasta dish without a side of the best Caesar salad recipe.
+When we go all out with homemade pizza dough on pizza night, this salad is the best side.
+There’s also no such thing as a pasta dish without a side of the best Caesar salad recipe.
 The unbeatable crunchy, creamy, salty flavors are simple yet perfect.

 Why This Recipe Works